-Nearly eighty years ago, the German theologian Ernst Troeltsch published the first edition of his now famous The Social Teachings of the Christian Churches.
+Nearly 75 years ago, the German theologian Earnst Troeltsch published the first edition of his now famous The Social Teachings of the Christian Churches.
 One of his key insights was that the church has always taught its members something about how they should relate to the world around them.
-At times, Christian churches have counseled celibacy, at times marriage; sometimes they have advocated total pacifism and at other times the duty of Christians to obey as good citizensoldiers the orders of their princes.
-Troeltsch's insight goes right to the heart of the relation between church and society, for it reminds us that even the church that says "we discuss only spiritual matters and leave political questions to the consciences of individual Christians" is engaged in social teaching.
+At times, Christian churches have counselled celibacy, at times marriage; sometimes they advocated total pacifism and other times the duty of Christians to obey as good citizen-soldiers the orders of their princes.
+Troeltsch's insight goes right to the heart of the relation between church and society, for it reminds us that even the church which says "we discuss only spiritual matters and leave political questions to the consciences of individual Christians" is engaged in social teaching.

-In light of Troeltsch's perspective, the questions for contemporary Presbyterians that emerge from a study of the social teachings of the General Assembly are: What have we taught about social responsibility?
+The question for recently reunited Presbyterians is: What have we taught about social responsibility?
 To what degree is this body of teaching ethically coherent?
-To what extent is this teaching expressive of a Christian witness?
+To what extent is this teaching expressive of Christian witness?

 When we look for basic "social teachings of the Presbyterian Church," there are a number of places where we might begin our search.
-We could review the Book of Confessions and the Book of Order of the Presbyterian Church (U.S.A.).
-We could examine Christian education resources of the denomination to see what kind of social values were reflected and taught to church-school children, youth, and adults.
+We could examine Christian education resources of the denomination to see what kind of social values were reflected and taught to church school children, youth and adults.
 We could read thousands of sermon manuscripts to achieve a sense of the range of social problems addressed, and how they were addressed, from the pulpit.
-We could even ask a representative sample of Presbyterians what the church had taught them about social responsibility and what they were doing about public issues.
-Each approach would be instructive, but our inquiry here will focus on a body of reports adopted and actions taken by the General Assemblies of the past sixty years.
+We could even ask a representative sample of Presbyterians what the church had taught them about social responsibility and what they are doing about public issues.
+Each of these approaches would be instructive, but our inquiry here will focus on a body of documents and actions coming from the General Assemblies of the past 50 years.